DanielBrito/polymapp/README.md

     <strong>PolymApp</strong>
 </h1>

-**PolymApp** is a (very) personal management tool to control readings and studies, make long-term activity plans, budget to measure expenses, list ongoing and future projects, and other features.
+**PolymApp** is a (very) personal management tool to control readings and studies, make long-term plans, budget to measure expenses, list ongoing and future projects, and other features.

 It's an optimized version of a spreadsheet that I used to perform such activities since I was 16.
 Moreover, it's also an opportunity to improve my programming skills and increase my knowledge of UI/UX Design, Software Engineering, and learn about Unit Testing, CI/CD and more.